 LeBron, Bronny Poised To Make History

-Bronny James, son, and LeBron James, father, celebrate together on February 7th, 2023 as LeBron became the NBA's all-time leading scorer.
+Bronny James, son, and LeBron James, father, celebrate together on February 7th, 2023 when LeBron became the NBA's all-time leading scorer.

 To date, there have only been two father-son tandems to ever play together on the same team in sports history.
 That historic distinction belongs to:

-• the Griffeys: Ken Sr. and Ken Jr., who played together on MLB’s Seattle Mariners in 1990.
-The two actually hit back-to-back HRs in a game that season, a feat that… will be very hard to replicate ever again.
+the Griffeys: Ken Sr. and Ken Jr., who played together on MLB’s Seattle Mariners in 1990.
+The two actually hit back-to-back HRs in a game that season, a feat that… will be very hard to ever again replicate.

 LeBron has many accolades to his name through his 21-going-on-22-year NBA career.
 He’s won 4 championships, winning Finals MVP with 3 different franchises, the only man in history to do so.
 He’s also won 4 MVPs.
 He is the NBA’s all-time leading scorer at well over 40,000 points… and counting.
 In addition, James is the lone member of the 40K point, 10K rebound, 10K assist club.
 He has achieved a level of personal power never before seen by a player in the history of sports.
 With that, most figured that James would use that unprecedented level of leverage to achieve what may be his greatest personal feat: hooping professionally with his son.